 PhD University of Brighton; Post-doc researcher, University of Dundee; Post-doc researcher, University of California Davis

 University of Birmingham

-Favourite thing to do in science I get to study the effect of exercise and nutrition on skeletal muscle adaptation, from gene/protein interactions in cells, all the way through to whole body adaptations in humans.
+Favourite thing to do in my job: I get to study the effect of exercise and nutrition on skeletal muscle adaptation, from gene/protein interactions in cells, all the way through to whole body adaptations in humans.
 Oh and using liquid nitrogen on a daily basis….

 Lecturer in the School of Sport, Exercise and Rehabilitation Sciences, University of Birmingham

 I teach molecular physiology to undergraduate and masters students.
 I am interested in how activity/inactivity, exercise and diet affect skeletal muscle function.
 My research is interested in studying how genes, proteins and enzymes respond to exercise and diet, and how this response changes the size and function of skeletal muscle.
 We apply this research to try and understand what makes skeletal muscle adapt, whether it be an athlete trying to improve performance, or an elderly individual trying to improve the quality of daily living.
 Skeletal muscle is vital for health span, and exercise/activity one of the key factors that maintains skeletal muscle function.